 Julian Adler is the director of policy and research at the Center for Court Innovation.
-He leads the Center's work on a range of national criminal justice reform initiatives, including the MacArthur Foundation’s Safety and Justice Challenge, and he sits on the steering committee for Advancing Pretrial Policy and Research, a project of Arnold Ventures' National Partnership for Pretrial Justice.
-He oversees four teams across the organization: Research, Research-Practice Strategies, Data Analytics and Applied Research, and Restorative Practices.
+He leads the Center's work on a range of national justice initiatives and oversees four teams across the organization: Research, Research-Practice Strategies, Data Analytics and Applied Research, and Restorative Practices.
 He also provides leadership on behavioral health and wellness.
-Julian is the co-author of Start Here: A Road Map to Reducing Mass Incarceration (The New Press), as well as assorted book chapters, articles, and opinion pieces.
+Julian is the co-author of Start Here: A Road Map to Reducing Mass Incarceration (The New Press), as well as various book chapters, articles, and opinion pieces.
 A New York State Licensed Clinical Social Worker (LCSW) and attorney, he was previously the director of the Red Hook Community Justice Center in Brooklyn, New York, the lead planner for Brooklyn Justice Initiatives, and part of a small planning team that launched Newark Community Solutions in New Jersey.
-He is currently leading a strategic planning process for clinicians across the organization and working on the development of integrative evidence-based and evidence-generating practices, including assessment instruments and intervention models.
+Julian co-chairs the advisory board for Wesleyan University's Center for Prison Education.

 - Up & Out: Toward an Evidence-Based Response to Misdemeanors